dearing/goblog/README.md

 ====
 **still in development**

-blogging with go, markdown and redis
+blogging with go, markdown, redis and Oauth2

 about
 -----
+- markdown posts
-simple blogging; markdown for design; redis for caching and metrics
+- redis for caching and metrics
+- github oauth2 for administration
+- more fun with go

 try it out
 ---